SizeCredit/size-solidity/README.md

 ## TODOs

+- TODO: VP updates
+- TODO: fix coverage
 - TODO: add updateConfig tests
+- TODO: multicall
+- TODO: liquidation has a parameter for CR in case they/bot wants
 - TODO: claim available to anyone
-- TODO: liquidation has a parameter for CR in case they/bot wants
-- TODO: origination fee
+- TODO: origination fee & loan fee
-- TODO: multicall
+- TODO: loan fee

 - invariant tests
 - add more unit tests where block.timestamp is e.g. "December 29, 2023", so that it is more realistic